microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workplace-list-sensordevices.md

 ---
-title: "List workplaceSensorDevices"
+title: "List sensorDevices"
-description: "Retrieve a list of workplace sensor devices created for a tenant."
+description: "Get a list of all workplace sensor devices created for a tenant."
 author: "ms-amakumar"
 ms.localizationpriority: medium
 ms.prod: "outlook"
 doc_type: apiPageType
 ---

-# List workplaceSensorDevices
+# List sensorDevices
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of workplace sensor devices created for a tenant.
+Get a list of all workplace sensor devices created for a tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).